Playoff format: Example

 The "Super Six" round of the 1999 Cricket World Cup:

 Teams in shaded in blue advance to the knockout stage.

 A Swiss-system tournament is a variant used for competitions in which there are too many entrants for a full round-robin to be feasible, and eliminating any competitors before the end of the tournament is undesirable.

 Match pairings for each round are done after the previous round has ended.
 Competitors are paired using a set of rules designed to ensure that each competitor plays opponents with a similar running score, but does not play the same opponent more than once.
 The winner is the competitor with the highest aggregate points earned in over a fixed number of rounds.

-The system was first employed at a chess tournament in Zurich in 1895 by Julius Müller, hence the name "Swiss system",[1] and is also used for other table games including go, bridge and Scrabble.
+The system was first employed at a chess tournament in Zurich in 1895 by Julius Müller, hence the name "Swiss system", and is also used for other table games including go, bridge and Scrabble.

 Associated concepts

 Reseeding

 In tournaments where participants are seeded, the participants may be "reseeded" at each round in order to ensure that the strongest remaining team faces the weakest team.
 This type of tournament bracket is not fixed; potential match-ups cannot be anticipated up to the final.
-For example, in an eight-team bracket, the teams that will meet in the second round will be the winning team with the highest beginning seed against the first round winner with the lowest original seed.
-The second highest winning seed faces the winning team with the second lowest original seed.
+For example, in an eight-team bracket, the teams that will meet in the second round will be the winning team with the highest beginning seed against the first-round winner with the lowest original seed.
+The second-highest-winning seed faces the winning team with the second-lowest original seed.

 The only notable tournaments that employ this rule are the NFL playoffs and WNBA playoffs.
-The Stanley Cup playoffs used the rule between 1975 and 1981, between 1994 and 2013, and 2020.
-Note that between 1994–2013 and 2020, reseeding does not come into play if there are only two rounds of competition.
-The NBA playoffs, the NCAA basketball tournaments (men and women), and most tennis tournaments, elect not to reseed, despite the possibility of reseeding resulting in different matchups.
-Prior to 2022, the MLB postseason did not have a format in which reseeding could change the matchups; the expanded postseason starting in 2022, in which the number of teams in each league making the playoffs will increase from 5 to 6, will not reseed teams.
+The MLB postseason, NBA playoffs, the NCAA basketball tournaments (men and women), and most tennis tournaments, elect not to reseed, despite the possibility of reseeding resulting in different matchups.
+In the NHL's current format, reseeding would not be able to change the matchups, however in previous formats such as from 1975-81, 1994-2013, the NHL used reseeding.